Burglary & Criminal Offenses

 If you face sentencing after conviction on burglary charges, you may receive between ten to fifteen years in jail.
 West Virginia criminal laws are written to deter crime and criminal intent because of the severe penalties.
 For more information, see:

-Our criminal defense lawyers at Stroebel & Johnson, PLLC can offer you our years of experience in criminal defense, effective strategies to help retain your freedom, and more.
+Our criminal defense lawyers at Stroebel & Stroebel, PLLC can offer you our years of experience in criminal defense, effective strategies to help retain your freedom, and more.
 Give us a call today to review your burglary matter.